Self-harm is commonly considered a physical response to a type of emotional pain.

-It can also be associated with other disorders, such as schizophrenia, Bipolar Disorder etc, as a coping mechanism to deal with the associated overwhelming emotions.
+It can also be associated with any other mental health disorders, as a coping mechanism to deal with the associated overwhelming emotions.
 When helping someone who has self-harmed it can be more useful to explore how they are feeling, rather than what they have done to themselves.

 Common Reasons People May Self-Harm